hop-protocol/docs/js-sdk/getting-started.md

 const hop = new Hop('mainnet')
 ```

-Supported network is only `mainnet`at the moment.
+Supported networks are `mainnet` and `goerli`, however the assets and chains available on [goerli](https://goerli.hop.exchange) is limitted.

 #### Instantiate with ethers Signer for sending transactions: